Quozul/PterodactylPowerAction/docs/Configuration-guide.md

 - When using Pterodactyl behind a proxy (like CloudFlare DNS proxy), you may encounter connection issues.
 - The `cd` command will not work in shell commands.
 Use the `working_directory` setting instead.
 - Shell command mode has not been extensively tested on Windows.
+- The startup boss bar feature is not compatible with the `shell` type.
 - If you add a new server to `velocity.toml`, you'll need to reload Velocity's configuration separately.